hphelion/documentation/moonshot/install.beforeyouinstall.md

 DHCP and PXE services for this network.
 Workloads are provisioned to the Moonshot cartridges using this network.

 * <b>IPMI Network</b>: Utilized for communication between the Baremetal host and the Moonshot Chassis Manager.
-This includes chassis and cartridge discovery, power control of cartridges and nodes, and monitoring of the health of the Moonshot systems
+This includes chassis and cartridge discovery, power control of cartridges and nodes, and monitoring of the health of the Moonshot systems.

 * <b>Public Network</b>: Provides public access to the HP Cloud OS for Moonshot Administration Dashboard and external access to the internet for the Admin node and Controller node.